Consensys/doc.tessera/docs/HowTo/Configure/TesseraAPI.md

 ## Server Addresses

-There are two server address entries:
+The server configuration has two address entries:

 - `serverAddress` - Always specified.
 - `bindingAddress` - Optional endpoint to use for the binding.
 Specify